 What You Can Do

-If you or a loved one had repair surgery using hernia mesh before May 2016, it may be Ethicon Physiomesh.
+If you or a loved one had repair surgery, you may qualify for compensation.
 To see if you may qualify for a cash settlement, get your free hernia mesh claim review online today.
-(Even if your surgeon used a different hernia mesh patch, you could be affected, so the same form still applies.)
+(Even if your surgeon used a different mesh patch, you could be affected, so the same form still applies.)
 After completing your review, an attorney will contact you to discuss how to get the justice and pay you deserve.